DIAGNijmegen/website-content/content/pages/projects/vaccine_candidate_prediction.md

 ## Solution

 To serve as good cancer vaccine candidates, the tumor-specific peptides (i.e., short segments of tumor proteins) have to bind to the patient’s MHC (Major histocompatibility complex) molecule and form peptide:MHC protein complexes.
-The MHC molecule then ships the tumor peptides to the cell surface to be visible to the immune T cells to trigger immune attacks.  [please add a newline here  in the md file]
+The MHC molecule then ships the tumor peptides to the cell surface to be visible to the immune T cells to trigger immune attacks.

 ![Peptide:MHC TCR interaction]({{ IMGURL }}/images/projects/TCR-MHC.png)